Mental Health, Incarceration, and COVID-19

 PhD Student, Environmental Health Sciences and Scientific ComputingClick Here for the Latest on COVID-19 from Michigan Public Health Experts

-On March 13, 2020, University of Michigan President Mark Schlissel announced the University of Michigan would be closing its doors due to a novel virus.
+On March 13, 2020, the University of Michigan announced it would be closing its doors due to a novel virus.
 One day later, I received a call that my brother had been arrested in Georgia after being taken to the hospital for a schizophrenic episode.

 As I made my way to Georgia, I thought back on the five days prior to the phone call and all of the hours my brother sat in waiting rooms of free clinics and even the emergency room trying to receive free mental health care.
 Clinicians were afraid to show up to work due to COVID-19.
 Waiting rooms were beginning to close and many centers were not taking new patients.
 One administrator even told my brother she wouldn’t admit him to their clinic because she “feared the psychiatrist was racist” and my brother may end up dead like other patients of hers.